altipla-consulting/libs/README.md

 [![GoDoc](https://godoc.org/libs.altipla.consulting?status.svg)](https://godoc.org/libs.altipla.consulting)

-Go shared libs inside our company.
+List of Go utils and shared code for [Altipla Consulting](https://www.altiplaconsulting.com/) projects.

 **WARNING:** We do incompatible releases from minor to minor release because it is an internal lib.
 All backwards incompatible changes will be listed on [CHANGELOG.md](CHANGELOG.md)